-I’ve been to Disneyland MANY times.
+I’ve been to Disneyland park MANY times.
 I feel very comfortable in those parks and am able to navigate them really easily.
-So, when we headed to Disney World I wondered how that would be different (and what might be the same).
+So, when we headed to Disney World I wondered how that would be different (and what might be the same) bteween the disney theme parks in the US.

 Before we get started, I need to give HUGE props to the Concierge team at Get Away Today.
-I purchased my trip through them, and I would HIGHLY recommend using a trusted travel agent to book a Disney World trip.
-You won’t end-up paying more, but they can help you navigate all the differences easily (seriously, they answered SO many emails from me, and even got me dining reservations).
-They were SO helpful in answering the 4,000 questions I had about adding park days, or transportation.
+I purchased my trip through them and I would HIGHLY recommend using a trusted travel agent to book a Disney World trip.
+You won’t end-up paying more, but they can help you navigate all the differences easily (seriously, they answered SO many emails from me and even got me dining reservations).
+They were SO helpful in answering the 4,000 questions I had about adding park days and transportation.
 They’re amazing.

-If you’re looking to book a trip fill out a completely NO OBLIGATION form here (seriously, they’ll email you a couple of times just to make sure you have questions, you won’t end up on their list or anything).
+If you’re looking to book a trip fill out a complimentary NO OBLIGATION form here (seriously, they’ll email you a couple of times just to make sure you have questions, you won’t end up on their list or anything).
+You can also see some sample pricing here, but this form will really get targeted quotes just for you, and I promise they aren’t going to hound you to book.

 Disney World is Huge